What Beneficiaries Value Most in Medicare Advantage Plans

 Just as they trust their providers, people trust brand names.
 They may also give more weight to their own experiences than others’ experiences, especially others whom they don’t know.
 So, if your client had a good experience with a certain carrier before turning 65, there’s a good chance they’ll be interested in sticking with that insurer after they’ve turned 65, even if the government doesn’t rate its Medicare plan 5 out of 5 stars.

-Star Ratings may not majorly impact a person’s decision to purchase a plan.
+Star ratings may not majorly impact a person’s decision to purchase a plan.

 Convenience vs. Practicality